sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Titanium_Development/Debugging_Titanium_Applications/Debugging_on_iOS_Devices/Debugging_iOS_Apps_with_3rd-party_Tools.md

 1. Launch the app on the device or a simulator.

-    If using a device, make its connected by an USB cable before debugging.
+    {{% alert title="⚠️ Warning" color="primary" %}}If using a device, make its connected by an USB cable before debugging.{{% /alert %}}
     1. Launch you application via Studio or command-line: appc run -p ios

 2. Launch Safari and enable the **Develop** mode (**Safari** > **Preferences** > **Advanced** and enable **Show Develop menu in menu bar**).

-    It is important to have the Web Inspector enabled to allow connections for debugging.
-Otherwise, neither Studio nor Safari's debugger will be able to connect to the device using the web-inspector based protocol.
+    {{% alert title="⚠️ Warning" color="primary" %}}It is important to have the Web Inspector enabled to allow connections for debugging.
+Otherwise, neither Studio nor Safari's debugger will be able to connect to the device using the web-inspector based protocol.{{% /alert %}}

     ![enabled_develop_safari](/Images/appc/download/attachments/49160781/enabled_develop_safari.png)